 Rufus tries desperately to save him (more tears from me) but he can’t.
 He goes to the hospital at the insistence of the emergency personnel.
 There he decides to go back to Mateo’s dad’s room.
 He tells him all about their last day together and leaves a note of where to find the pictures of them for when he wakes up.

 As Rufus leaves the hospital he crosses the street without looking both ways as Mateo so strongly urged all day.
+He’s hit by a car and dies.
 Once again, more tears from me.
 The ending of this book absolutely wrecked me.
 I think it made me cry more than any other book I can even think of and I would read it again in a second.